Introduction to Split-Flap Displays

 Birth of Split Flap Display Boards

 As technology progressed, people started experimenting with electromechanical ways of displaying information.
 An Italian clock-making company, Solari di Udine, partnered with Italian designer Gino Valle to develop the first electromechanical moving sign to display the time in railway stations and sold its first device in 1956 to the Liege railway Station in Belgium.
+A dedicated team of engineers and specialists was involved in the design, manufacturing, and installation of these early split flap display boards, ensuring quality and reliability.

 The split flap clock consisted of 4 flaps with white numbers on a black background.
 As time moved forward, the motor turned the rotors so that gravity would flip the flap over to show the next number.
 It was amazing how all of these little flaps could be in sync with each other and work together to tell time!
+Each unit operates independently to display the correct character and can be easily replaced if necessary, contributing to the system’s long-term durability.

 My parents used to take me to a restaurant about 16km from our home that had a split flap clock and I and my younger brother were mesmerized watching the clock, especially when the hour would change and more flaps would flip over all at once.

 Eventually, the company, with the help of Belgian inventor John Meyer, expanded the concept from 4 flaps to 40 flaps, allowing them to expand beyond showing time to showing letters as well.
+For example, a split flap display board could be programmed to show train schedules, inspirational quotes, or holiday greetings, demonstrating its versatility in public and commercial spaces.

 Split-Flap Display Board Evolution